Caryn Richman

-In the 1970s, Richman was part of Tuxedo Junction, a three-part vocal group who sang 40s music in disco style.
-Richman starred in a Broadway production of Grease, and used her singing ability on Texas, where she played a successful country singer.
-Richman performed several songs on Texas.
+In the 1970s, Richman was part of Tuxedo Junction, a three-part vocal group that sang 40s music in disco style.
+Richman starred in a Broadway production of Grease, and used her singing ability in Texas, where she played a successful country singer.
+Richman performed several songs in Texas.

 Richman has made numerous guest appearances on such TV shows as The Eddie Capra Mysteries, Matlock, Jake and the Fatman, Hitman, Angel Fire, and The Adventures of Mr. Clown.
-She also played the part of Victoria in the film The Black Water Vampire She is also a TV commercial spokesperson for the prescription medication Atelvia, and has appeared as a spokesperson for Papa Murphy's Pizza, and Walmart.
-In late 2016, she is scheduled to star in a short comedy film with Eddie Deezen and Larry (The Soup Nazi) Thomas.
+She also played the part of Victoria in the film The Black Water Vampire.
+She is also a TV commercial spokesperson for the prescription medication Atelvia, and has appeared as a spokesperson for Papa Murphy's Pizza, and Walmart.
+In late 2016, she starred in a short comedy film with Eddie Deezen and Larry (The Soup Nazi) Thomas.